 - other goods or services with a value of at least IDR 50 billion.

 The above value restrictions can be waived if no qualified local services or goods provider is available.

 2.2 What are the advantages and disadvantages of these different methods?

-The advantages of design-bid-build procurement are as follows:
+The advantages and disadvantages of the public procurement methods for construction services are as follows.